coz-labo/coz/docs/tutorial/02 - Rendering bud files.md

 ```

-As you see, `.bud` file is actuary a JavaScript file and could be exportsd an a Node.js module.
+As you see, `.bud` file is actuary a JavaScript file and could be exported an a Node.js module.

 Save this file as `.who-likes-what.txt.bud` and then, run: